Fuel efficient driving tips

 Less stopping and starting means less CO2

-Every time you stop then start again in a traffic queue, the engine uses more fuel and therefore produces more CO2.
+Every time you brake and then accelerate again, the engine uses more fuel and therefore produces more CO2.
 Keeping an eye on the traffic ahead and slowing down early by gently lifting your foot off the accelerator while keeping the car in gear can help the vehicle operate more efficiently.
 In this way, the traffic may have started moving again by the time you approach the vehicle in front, so you can then change gear and be on your way.

 Over-revving accelerates emissions